St Helens stun Penrith to win World Club Challenge

-World Club Challenge: Penrith Panthers 12-13 St Helens
+World Club Challenge: Penrith Panthers 12-13 St Helens - Super League champions stun NRL premiers

 Last updated on .From the section Rugby League